How to Read an Electrocardiogram (EKG/ECG)

 Keeping this in mind will help you to interpret what you are seeing and identify which areas of the heart may be “hurting” or have damage.

-3. Use a systematic approach.
+3. Use a Systematic Approach

-First, determine whether your rhythm is regular or irregular; you can use calipers if you have them or use a simple piece of paper and track your P waves and QRS complexes with a pencil mark and see if they march along or have gaps.
+Next, determine whether your rhythm is regular or irregular; you can use calipers if you have them or use a simple piece of paper and track your P waves and QRS complexes with a pencil mark and see if they march along or have gaps.

 Lastly, examine the ST segments for any elevation or depression; again, you can use a sheet of paper to help you evaluate this.
 If you can tell elevation or depression without the help of paper, be prepared to act and inform the provider immediately.

-Look at the EKG to see if the rate is regular and how fast the heart is beating; both are important for rhythm interpretation.
+Look at the EKG/ECG to see if the rate is regular and how fast the heart is beating; both are important for rhythm interpretation.
 The pace at which a rhythm is conducting can help determine the stability of the rhythm.
 A stable rhythm often correlates with a stable patient.
 Slow or fast can be “good” or “bad” depending on the patient presentation and corresponding rhythm.